AntonFranzluebbers/2920-Blockchain/README.md

 ## To use on my hosted server
 If it doesn't work, it is because my Raspberry Pi isn't plugged in.
 Contact me if you want me to turn it on.
-Go to `http://2920proj.ddns.net/display` or `http://2920proj.ddns.net/display_all` just like above.
+Go to http://2920proj.ddns.net/display or http://2920proj.ddns.net/display_all just like above.
+To add data, modify the url in `tester.py` from `http://localhost:8000/` to `http://2920proj.ddns.net/` and run it locally.
+`tester.py` first gets a correct nonce and hash from the server, then sends back the data with the nonce and hash to be added to the database.

 ## References
 https://github.com/adamchinkc/blockchain_database/